 One has to wonder how much of Call of Duty: Infinite Warfare was left up to the lead studio behind it, the franchise’s founding developer, Infinity Ward.

-To release a new Call of Duty every year, as publisher Activision has for more than a decade, a rotating stable of developers take turns shaping each entry in the series, which has to led sub-franchises within the series, such as the Infinity Ward’s “Modern Warfare” series, and Treyarch’s “Black Ops” games.
-Though Infinity Ward created the series, the developer has not been its creative leader in the series’ latest cycles.
-There have been successful Call of Duty games produced in “off years” by other lead studios at this point.
-Meanwhile, Infinity Ward’s last entry, Call of Duty: Ghosts, was panned by many fans.
+To release a new Call of Duty every year, as publisher Activision has for more than a decade, a rotating stable of developers take turns shaping each entry in the series.
+That has to led sub-franchises within the series, such as the Infinity Ward’s “Modern Warfare” series, and Treyarch’s “Black Ops” games.
+Though Infinity Ward created the franchise, the developer has not been its creative leader in Call of Duty‘s latest cycles.
+And at this point, there have been successful Call of Duty games produced in “off years” by other lead studios that overshadow the “main” Infinity Ward entries.
+Meanwhile, Infinity Ward’s last title, Call of Duty: Ghosts, was panned by many fans.

 Despite gathering pieces from successful Call of Duty titles, a lot of Infinite Warfare just feels like it doesn’t quite work.
 Even with a new interstellar setting that makes way for what may be the strongest story the series has ever told, Infinite Warfare often tries to combine disparate elements that don’t really mesh.
 It wants to be a fast, vertical shooter, but also considered and tactical; the juxtaposition of those two styles creates chaos and, often, frustration.